saref/multilevel-balance/README.md

 Using this code for non-commercial purposes is permitted to all given that the three following publications are cited:

-1. Aref, S, Mason, AJ, Wilson, MC.
+1. Aref, S., Mason, A. J., & Wilson, M. C. (2020).
 A modeling and computational study of the frustration index in signed networks.
-Networks.
-2020; 75: 95– 110. url: https://doi.org/10.1002/net.21907
+Networks, 75(1), 95-110. url: https://doi.org/10.1002/net.21907

-2. Aref, S., Mason, A. J., and Wilson, M. C., Computing the line index of balance using integer programming optimisation.
-In Optimization Problems in Graph Theory, B. Goldengorin, Ed.
-Springer, 2018, pp. 65-84. url: https://doi.org/10.1007/978-3-319-94830-0_3
+2. Aref, S., & Neal, Z. (2020).
+Detecting coalitions by optimally partitioning signed networks of political collaboration.
+Scientific reports, 10(1), 1-10. url: https://www.nature.com/articles/s41598-020-58471-z.

-3. CITATION MISSING
+3. Aref, S., Dinh, L., Rezapour, R., & Diesner, J. (2020).
+The Many Faces of Balance: Multilevel Structural Evaluation of Signed Directed Social Networks. arXiv preprint arXiv:2005.09925. https://arxiv.org/pdf/2005.09925.

 Related datasets: